clarktrimble/configstate/notes.md

 This sort of thing can be labor-intensive and we have broken resize out into its own separatly scalable service.
 We're strapped for time/money in the beginning and its a reasonable shortcut to simply configure PhotoBook so it knows about available resize services.

+Long poll feels like a good fit here.
+ - yes change in configstate is an event
+ - but need a good "backstop" and on startup can do the same thing